 When individuals on probation no longer need to live in constant fear of imprisonment due to minor parole violations, and the state of California no longer needs to spend billions of dollars each year policing these violations, we will be able to move forward together and continue to reduce recidivism rates for these non-violent and non-serious crimes that have historically been a pipeline to more serious incarceration and individuals being “trapped” in the carceral system.

 Types of Crime With Probation Terms NOT Amended By AB 1950

-Under AB 1950, most misdemeanors and a number of felonies will have reduced according to the specific terms set out in the bill.
-However, there are many crimes that will not be impacted by the amendments to Sections 1203a and 1203.1 of the Penal Code, including the following:
+Under AB 1950, most misdemeanors and several felonies will have been reduced according to the specific terms set out in the bill.
+However, many crimes will not be impacted by the amendments to Sections 1203a and 1203.1 of the Penal Code, including the following:

 - Violent felonies set forth in Penal Code Section 667.5 including:

 - Any felony punishable by death or life imprisonment